 External Source: Facebook Fundraising Help Center

-Chief Marketing Officer at Adcieo; a software and services company that provides professional marketing services and a suite of constituent management and fundraising tools.
+Chief Operating Officer at Adcieo; a software and services company that provides professional marketing services and a suite of constituent management and fundraising tools.